-For the three and six nine months ended June 30, 2022 September 30, 2022, equity grants of 293,000 6,000 and 341,000 22,000 shares of common stock, respectively, were excluded from the dilutive stock calculation because their effect would have been anti-dilutive.
+For the three and nine months ended September 30, 2022 March 31, 2024, equity grants of 6,000 and 22,000 shares 7,000 of common stock, respectively, were excluded from the dilutive stock calculation because their effect would have been anti-dilutive.

-For the three and six nine months ended June 30, 2023 September 30, 2023, conversion options to purchase 3.2 million 5.6 million and 1.6 million 3.0 million shares, respectively, resulting from the 2023 Convertible Senior Notes, were excluded from the dilutive stock calculation because their effect would have been anti-dilutive (see Note 9 10 - Convertible Senior Notes).
+For the three and nine months ended September 30, 2023 March 31, 2024, conversion options to purchase 5.6 million and 3.0 million shares respectively, of common stock resulting from the 2023 Convertible Senior Notes, were excluded from the dilutive stock calculation because their effect would have been anti-dilutive (see Note 10 - Convertible Senior Notes).

-(8)(9) NOTES PAYABLE
+(9) NOTES PAYABLE

 The Company entered into a loan agreement (the "Loan Agreement") with Bank of America, N.A. (the "Bank") in December 2021.
 Under this Loan Agreement, the Bank extended two facilities to the Company.
 Specified assets were pledged as collateral.
 One facility was a line of credit in the amount of \$4.0 million available until December 1, 2024 (the "Facility 1").
 Interest on Facility 1 was due on the first day of each month beginning January 1, 2022.
 The interest rate was an annual rate equal to the sum of (i) the greater of the BSBY Daily Floating Rate or (ii) the Index Floor (as defined in the Loan Agreement), plus 2.00%.
-The Company did not utilize the facility during the three and six nine months ended June 30, 2023 September 30, 2023 and June 30, 2022 September 30, 2022.
+The Company did not utilize the facility during the three and nine months ended September 30, 2023 and September 30, 2022.
 During May 2023, the facility was terminated.